Lockheed Martin (NYSE:LMT)

 - Balanced pipeline: When assessing aerospace and defense stocks, the latter portion invariably draws the most attraction — fighter jets offer more pizzazz than commercial jetliners.
 Nevertheless, the most successful companies in this sector have found a healthy balance between commercial and military applications.
 This balance may become even more important in the future as defense budgets could find themselves under pressure from fiscal and political headwinds.

 - Track record: In the defense industry, no greater honor exists than repeat business.
 If particular weapons and security systems work well, military and government agencies will continue requesting them.
 Similarly, if commercial aerospace entities consistently satisfy consumers and clients, they too will provide repeat business.
 Therefore, when figuring out which aerospace and defense stocks to buy, consider a heavier allocation toward companies that have a strong track record and brand reputation.

-- Robust financials: Although robust financials is an attribute investors should consider for any equity sector category, it’s particularly important for aerospace and defense stocks.
-For one thing, this market subsegment is capital intensive.
+- Robust financials: Although robust financials is an attribute that investors should consider for any equity sector category, it’s particularly important for aerospace and defense stocks.
+For one thing, this market subsegment is capital-intensive.
 Second, no one knows for sure how the COVID-19 pandemic will ultimately play out.
 For example, consumer fears could linger, which may pose challenges on the commercial side.
 But companies with strong balance sheets can ride out the pain longer than others.

 Fly the Friendly (and Unfriendly) Skies for Serious Gains

-From the investor’s point-of-view, aerospace and defense stocks offer a 2-for-1 approach.
+From the investor’s point of view, aerospace and defense stocks offer a 2-for-1 approach.
 During bull markets, the aerospace component enjoys substantial demand as people travel around the world.
 In times of geopolitical tension, the defense angle can hedge an investor’s portfolio against certain risks.
 Therefore, this sector is always worth consideration.